fjebaker/blog/pages/2021-11-geodesic-equations.md

 We must now attempt to restrict the type of geodesic we are calculating.

 Recall that three domains exist depending on the value of eq. \eqref{eq-u-dot-u}, with null geodesics having $u \cdot u = 0$.
-The initial velocity vector must be constrained through the time component to satisfy this condition in order for the solution to be light-like (i.e. a photon path).
+The initial velocity vector must be constrained by the $v_t$ component to satisfy this condition in order for the solution to be light-like (i.e. a photon path).
 A simple way of achieving this is to calculate

 \begin{equation}